-Taking action against stigma and discrimination is essential for achieving Millennium Development Goals.
+Taking action against stigma and discrimination is essential for achieving Sustainable Development Goals.
 Acts of discrimination in all its form deny people’s rights to information, to appropriate education and health services, and to participate meaningfully in community actions.

 In Democratic Republic of the Congo as in other post-conflict countries, fear of stigmatization and discrimination discourages children from parent living with HIV, epileptic children, ex-child soldier, child with psychological problems, children born of a raped mother, pregnant schoolchildren, raped schoolchildren, and other discriminate groups seeking information and participate in community actions.
 We will not achieve Universal Access to Education and Health without reducing stigma and discrimination.

 At CERC, we are tackling stigma and discrimination through a range of activities such as:

 - Promote CERC programming against stigma and discrimination.